 If you have a question about our business, please contact us on: 01223 423800 or complete our online enquiry form.

 Once again the ‘Cream of Coulson’ team successfully completed the Chariots Of Fire race on Sunday 17th September with a very respectable time of 1hr 11mins 12secs putting them in 68th place out of 333 teams.
-Having competed the race every year for more than 15 years this is our best time yet so well done to those that ran and equally well done to those that sponsored the event, The ‘Cream of Coulson’ team managed to raise over £1,100.00 which will be matched by the company meaning £2,200.00 will go to this years chosen charity - Alzheimer Research UK
+Having competed the race every year for more than 15 years this is our best time yet so well done to those that ran and equally well done to those that sponsored the event, The ‘Cream of Coulson’ team managed to raise over £1,100.00 to which the company will add £500 meaning over £1,600 will go to this years chosen charity - Alzheimer Research UK

 Chariots of Fire is one of Cambridgeshire’s largest annual charity events.
 Teams of six each run a 1.6 mile course in relay format.
 Chariots of Fire is organised and managed by Hewitsons Charitable Trust and has raised over £1M for local and regional charities.